kerbyferris/chakrates/README.md

 # Chakrates

-Click to chakra
+Click to clear!

 ## Overview

-Clear your chakras (known and unknown) with Clojurescript and the Web Audio API!
+Clear your chakras (known and unknown) with Clojurescript, and the Web Audio API!

 Just click the 'Get Word' button to get your intuition word.
-Chakrates will calculate it's numerological identity, then play you the healing solfeggic tone related to your corresponding chakra.
+Chakrates will calculate the word's numerological identity, then play you the healing solfeggic tone of it's corresponding chakra.

-Click to clear!

 ## Setup